 If you’re a senior citizen who is considering therapy, don’t let your apprehensions hold you back.
 There are many benefits to virtual therapy, and it can be a very effective way to deal with mental health issues.
 If you’re not sure how to get started, you can start by talking to your primary care doctor or by searching for a therapist in your area.

-Clear Recovery Center’s Virtual Programs can bring you the peace of mind that you or a loved one has been searching for.
+Clear Behavioral Health’s Virtual Programs can bring you the peace of mind that you or a loved one has been searching for.